 Use different colours to highlight connections to the eight criteria in your SIP.
-Where are the opportunities to link your priorities with these criteria e.g. student voice, broadening the range of offer?
+Where are the opportunities to link your priorities with these criteria e.g. children and young people's engagement, broadening the range of offer?

 Ambitions and quality of provision